gvcallen/parax/docs/examples/equinox/constrained_optimization_optimistix.md

 )
 ```

-Notice how we can specifier converters using `equinox.field` to enforce constraint or automatically converter fields to arrays.
+`prx.Param` is simply a type-hint for JAX arrays or built-in Parax variables.
+Notice also how we can specifier converters using `equinox.field` to enforce constraint or automatically converter fields to arrays.
+Since all constraints in `parax.constraints` are bijective, `prx.Constrained` accepts the constrained value for construction.

 For demonstration purposes, we fix the baseline in this example: